ledpup/ClimateExplorer/README.md

   - UnitTests: tests for various sub-systems

 ## TODO
+In rough order of priority

+- Aggregates; latitude bands (-10 to -20, -20 to -30, -30 to -40, -40 to -50)
+- Aggregates; Australia
+- Linear trendline
 - Better moving average
+- Allow user to alter the parameters that calculate the set of data for the year (dayGrouping and threshold)
+- Display info on missing data (number of records missing per week/month/etc for min and max, number of missing consecutive days, etc.)
+- Analyse missing data to find an optimal grouping method
+- Alter web API to look for precalculated data from storage before calculating from daily.
+Then precalculate and store the year averages based on the default method.
 - CO2 data and graphs
 - Climate stripes. https://www.reading.ac.uk/en/planet/climate-resources/climate-stripes
-- Linear trendline
+- Include New Zealand's NIWA 'seven-station' temperature series https://niwa.co.nz/climate/information-and-resources/nz-temperature-record
+- Get temperature data from BOM via a web service
+- Get ENSO data from URLs for indexes (still supporting offline mode)
 - Alternate averages (use median/mode - not sure how useful that is)
 - Show graphs from two or more locations at once? (not sure how useful that is)
-- Allow user to alter thresold for what is a sufficient set of data for the year
-- Aggregates; latitude bands (-10 to -20, -20 to -30, -30 to -40, -40 to -50)
-- Aggregates; Australia (just use the latitude query but broader)
 - Different units of measure (Fahrenheit + Kelvin)

 ### Done